 Petitioner is a shareholder of various pass-through entities and filed a nonresident Idaho income tax return for tax year 2020.
-The Bureau increased Petitioner's Idaho taxable income to include several pass-through adjustments, added a ten-percent (10%) penalty for substantial understatement and a five-percent (5%) penalty for negligence, and issued a Notice.
+The Bureau increased Petitioner's Idaho taxable income to include several pass-through adjustments1, added a five percent (5%) penalty for negligence, and issued a Notice.

 Petitioner's representative protested the Notice.
-Petitioner remitted a payment for tax and interest but maintained its objection to the imposition of the penalties.
 The Bureau referred the matter to the Tax Commission's Appeals Unit (Appeals) for administrative review.

 Appeals sent Petitioner a letter explaining the options available for redetermining a Notice.
-The representative responded and requested an informal hearing, which was held on December 5,
+The representative responded and requested an informal hearing, which was held on December 5, 2024.
+Having reviewed all available information, the Tax Commission makes its decision on the penalty.